GoLearnToCode/kiei925-spring17/weeks/5/homework.md

 **Connect the Models**

 Start by perusing the code that's already there.
 Look at the routes, controllers, models, and views.
+Notice the new `Shops` link in the navbar.

 1. **Identify Associations**.
 Use `has_many` and `belongs_to` in your model files to build declarative relationships between them.

 2. **Use Association Methods**.
-Modify all of the views and controllers by removing as many queries as you can, and replacing them with association methods.
+Modify the views by removing as many queries as you can, and replacing them with association methods.
 For example, instead of code like `Director.find_by(id: @movie.director_id)`, I could write `@movie.director` by first implementing the proper model associations.
+Hint: There are queries that can be rewritten in the following actions: `shops#index`, `shops#show`, and `listings#show`.

 *Just a reminder: from the user's point of view, the application behavior should not change.
 Only the code.*